 McDermott would explain on the Monday: “I got a phone call from the lawyer Chris Farnell to say my contract was to be terminated, I was to receive a letter, and that was it.
 I still haven’t received it… We came into Saturday, I got a phone call from GFH.
 I saw the statement that I was back as Leeds manager for the first time on my iPad, which was interesting.”
 Tellingly, when asked if he would be in charge for the next game, he said: “I can’t answer if I will be here on Saturday.”

 That Monday, Festa and Tabanelli, whose signing did not get sanctioned by the Football League, were still at Thorp Arch training ground, but Cellino’s games had been halted for now.
 With the realisation that he was not yet the owner of the club, he would have to wait more than two months, in which time the takeover and the whole future of the club was on the line.

 The contracts for the takeover were only exchanged on February 7th with Eleonora Sport Limited, a company owned by the Cellino family, set to purchase 75% of the club.
 While GFH and its investors, Nooruddin and IIB, kept the other 25%.
 Nooruddin and Haigh would still remain as chairman and managing director respectively.
 However, Cellino would still need to pass the Football League’s ‘fit and proper persons’ test.
 The test barred anyone with unspent convictions for dishonesty offences from having control of a club, and Cellino was set to stand trial in Italy accused of failing to pay €400,000 tax due on a yacht called Nelie.

 The Football League waited through March for the outcome before passing judgement on Cellino, and after being handed a €600,000 fine he was confirmed to have failed the test.
 The Italian was less than pleased at the turn of events, saying: “I didn’t try and do anything bad to Leeds, to anyone - I just wanted to do something good.
 I'm so shocked that I feel like I will jump from the window right now.
 I feel so ashamed.”
 He duly launched an appeal against his disqualification and things were left on a knife-edge into April, with GFH halting their funding of the club, the players agreeing to defer part of their March wages, and a tax bill to be paid in the coming days as well.
 If the appeal failed, the club were facing yet another administration.

-However, on April 5th an independent QC upheld Cellino’s appeal, deciding that the conviction in Italy would not reasonably be considered to be dishonest in the UK, and so he passed the test and was given the all-clear to take over Leeds.The deal, for an undisclosed sum estimated to be between £25m and £35m, was completed on April 8, and two days later the Football League ratified the move and allowed him to become director of the club.
+However, on April 5 an independent QC upheld Cellino’s appeal, deciding that the conviction in Italy would not reasonably be considered to be dishonest in the UK, and so he passed the test and was given the all-clear to take over Leeds.The deal, for an undisclosed sum estimated to be between £25m and £35m, was completed on April 8, and two days later the Football League ratified the move and allowed him to become director of the club.

 Cellino had a mix of transport metaphors ready to describe the direction the club would now be steered in, telling the Guardian: “We can survive… now I'm driving the bus.
 Now the bus is ours and we have to run the bus… Leeds is potentially a Ferrari, now it's a Cinquecento.
 I want to transform Leeds from Highway to Hell to Stairway to Heaven.
 You are not going to be bored with me."
 On the last point at least, he was as good as his word.

 Back in Leeds, McDermott managed to see out the rest of the season, although he won only four of the final 17 games as the club limped to a 15th-place finish.
 A parting of ways would be inevitable in the summer as Cellino, who earned the nickname ‘Il mangia-allenatori’ – the manager-eater – in Italy after churning out 36 managers in his 22 years at Cagliari, ensnared his first victim in England.
 But of course, McDermott would certainly not be the last.